 To analyze how investors form price expectations we look at the portfolio share that an investor holds within a given stock or cryptocurrency and how it changes as a function of the contemporaneous and lagged returns on the asset.
 This approach is similar to Calvet et al. (2009), who tie changes in portfolio shares allocated to different asset classes to investors' beliefs about asset class returns.
 We extend the Calvet et al. (2009) framework to allocations across individual stocks and cryptocurrencies based on a few simple assumptions.
-Following Campbell et al. (2002), and the assumptions therein, we show, theoretically, that changes in the portfolio weights on different stocks or cryptocurrencies are driven by changes in the expected returns.
-Thus if investors expect that next period returns are positively correlated with this period's returns for a given asset, they will trade momentum, and allocate a larger

-(smaller) share of their wealth to this asset, following a positive (negative) return.
+Following Campbell and Viceira (2002), and the assumptions therein, we show, theoretically, that changes in the portfolio weights on different stocks or cryptocurrencies are driven by changes in the expected returns.
+Thus if investors expect that next period returns are positively correlated with this period's returns for a given asset, they will allocate a larger (smaller) share of their wealth to this asset, following a positive (negative) return or at a minimum they would not see a reason to to change their allocation to the asset.
+This type of re-balancing behavior would de facto lead investors in crypto to look like they are following a momentum strategy.
 Alternatively, if investors expect assets to be mean-reverting, they will trade contrarian, and allocate a smaller (larger) share of their wealth to this asset, following a positive (negative) return.
 If investors continuously pay attention to their portfolio and re-balance in response to changes in their beliefs, the sign of the change in the total portfolio share of an asset regressed on its contemporaneous or past return at any point in time reflects how investor's price expectation change as a function of price realizations.
 Several papers have tied survey expectations to changes in portfolio allocations even within individuals, and thus suggest a robust relationship between beliefs and portfolio allocations (e.g., Dominitz and Manski (2011), Kézdi and Willis (2011), and Giglio et al. (2021)).